 Observers shall not vote at Council meetings.

-18. The subscription shall be fixed by the Council and shall become payable on the 1st day of July.
+- The subscription shall be fixed by the Council and shall become on an annual basis.
 Failure to pay due subscriptions within one year shall be considered equivalent to resignation.

-19. The Secretary shall summon all meetings and circulate the programme to Members at least one month before the meeting.
-The Secretary shall keep minutes of the proceedings of the Organisation.
+- With the assistance of the Admin Team the Secretary shall summon all meetings and circulate the programme to Members at least 2 weeks before the meeting and keep minutes of the proceedings of the Organisation.

 - The Treasurer shall be responsible for the accounts, collection of membership fees and the expenditure of the Organisation and will submit the Accounts to the Organisation at each Annual General Meeting as well as reporting on the financial position of the organisation at each Council Meeting.